DramaShare Ministries

 A new look at an unknown craftsman.

-Sample of script:
+Sample script:

 Actor comes on stage, looks down at mimed cross upstage, speaks

-It is finished!
+Actor: It is finished!
 My work completed.
 I delivered as was contracted, six stout cross beams, strong enough to hold the weight of a full grown dying man.
+I’m always pleased to see a job completed.
+Pleased with the feeling of accomplishment.
+And also with the financial rewards as well, no reason to deny that.

-I am a carpenter, . . . a fine carpenter, like my father . .and his father before him.
+I am a carpenter, … a fine carpenter, like my father … and his father before him.
 A carpenter, an honorable profession.

 I have made the things that the people of Jerusalem take for granted.
+Things on which they sit, or lie, or eat … sometimes those on which they die.

 Once delivered I no longer think of these articles, or the people who pay me handsomely for supplying them.
 Should I worry about the thoughts or character of the one seated on the chair I have made?
+Should I lay awake wondering if the meals served on my tables tonight were healthy and nourishing?

 The very thought is preposterous.